SubtleScope/bash-ransomware/README.md

  - php 5 (php5-mysql)
  - apache2

+## Notes
+ - Added instructions to set up secure communications over HTTPS
+ - A decryption script is in the works and will be released soon
+ - Python and C versions of the BashCrypt are currently in development and should be released in the near future
+ - Windows executable and powershell versions are also in development
+ - You may notice that the configuration is insecure (e.g. - no db password, processes running as root, etc.).
+This is just for testing purposes in my dev environment.
+If you use this in an exercise, you will want to follow best practices to secure the C2 server
+ - The codebase uses newer versions of software, like PHP.
+You may run into environments with older versions of PHP that do not support some of the built-in PHP functions.
+In this case, you will have to modify the code.
+Specifically, I ran into a PHP version < 5.2 and the DateTime function.
+To resolve this, I used srtotime("now") to get the Linux Epoch time and the date function, date('Y-m-d H:i:s'), to resolve this.
+To resolve this, you can use something similar to the following: date('Y-m-d H:i:s', strotime("now"));

 ## What to do on the server-side
  - > Configure your comms over HTTPS
  - > Sample certs are in the sample_apache_conf directory